UK government postgraduate loan scheme

 The Government has committed to beating commercial interest rates, or matching commercial rates but with better terms.

-Eligible EU nationals joining the University in the 2017/18 academic year will have access to student loans for the duration of their course.
+Eligible EU nationals joining the University in the 2018/19 academic year will have access to student loans for the duration of their course, even if the course concludes after the UK's exit from the EU.

 For further details see: EU Nationals and Student Finance in England (slc.co.uk).